NYU Medical School Admissions

 The other consideration is to be very conscientious of the reasons why you are interested in whichever career track.
 Sometimes those reasons can come across as pretty generic such as an interest in academic medicine because of the opportunity to teach and conduct research or interest in health policy in order to effect greater population interests.
 These may very well be legitimate reasons but describing a more nuanced understanding of the various fields can make the response more compelling.

 While there is not a source available to indicate the comprehensive career tracks (such as academic medicine, research, public health, primary care, business/law) pursued by recent graduates of the NYU School of Medicine, there is information about the specialties chosen by those that pursued an immediate medical track.
 Some may have immediately pursued a non-medical track such as business or law or some may still pursue that and other areas after they have completed residency programs.

 For those that pursued a medical track, an overwhelming majority of graduates pursued various medical subspecialties.
 About only 10% of the recent graduating class pursued a primary care track as defined by pediatrics (8%) and family practice (1%).
 Understanding the track that most of the graduates of the institution pursue can be revealing about the institution’s emphasis.

 Please answer only one of the following three questions:

 The most meaningful achievements are often non-academic in nature.
 Describe the personal accomplishment that makes you most proud.
 Why is this important to you?
 (2500 char)

-Admissions Decisions Released: October 15, 2019 – until class is full
+Admissions Decisions Released: October 2022 – until the class is full

 All AMCAS applicants will be invited to submit a secondary application.